All Episodes

 I'll tell you who posted it.

-Right wing urban blood, blah, blah, blah.
+Right-wing urban blog, blah, blah, blah.

-Jezebel posted no, Syrian refugees didn't rape a child in Idaho.
+Jezebel posted, no, Syrian refugees didn't rape a child in Idaho.

-Idaho prosecute, anti Muslim bigot, made up shocking gang rape.
+Anti-Muslim bigot made up shocking gang rape.

 That's the kind of media that people are getting.

-And that's why what we do and what you do, Sean, is so crucial, what we do on Facebook.
+And that's why what we do and what you do, Sean, is so crucial.

-Fifty I have over fifty thousand uh members, and my own page has three hundred and fifty thousand uh followers.
+I have over 50,000 members, and my own page has 350,000 followers.

-You know, the they released the transcript uh I pledge allegiance to omitted.
+You know, they released the transcript.

-I pledge allegiance to omitted.
+I pledge allegiance to Omitted.

-And then she says, our most effective response to terror and hatred is compassion and it's love.
+And then she says, our most effective response to terror and hatred is compassion and its love.

 Is surrender.

-Look, the very first words he uttered on his first nine one-one call was the Bismalah was uh Allah, the merciful, the beneficent, the same Bismalah that they made over Daniel Pearl when they beheaded him, when they made over James Foley, when they behead every infidel, every non-Muslim, every heretic, every apostate, every homosexual.
+Was Allah, the merciful, the beneficent, the same Bismalah that they made over Daniel Pearl when they beheaded him, when they made over James Foley, when they behead every infidel, every non-Muslim, every heretic, every apostate, every homosexual.

 I mean, this is a state of denial.

-They're at war with us, we're not at war at them, and a new report will be written after thousands are killed again.
+And a new report will be written after thousands are killed again.

 Sean, we've become dislocated from reality.